 Whether it’s a voiceover or text on-screen, we always start with a script.
 We’ll work with you to create a winning narrative for your film, based on the brief, your brand’s tone of voice and any existing content you might already have.

 Meanwhile, our design team will carefully create style frames to show you how we imagine the final animation.
 They might include illustrations of the characters or scenes.
 Whatever is relevant to your project.
-This gives you a chance to review the design style before storyboarding.
+This gives you a chance to check out the design style before storyboarding.

-Next, we design and illustrate the visuals and explain how they’ll complement the script.
+Pens and paper (and computers, and scissors, and cameras) at the ready.
+Next, we design and illustrate all of the visuals and explain how they’ll complement the script.
+We write a short description for each frame that describes how it will move, alongside the relevant line of the script.
 From this, you can see how the whole animation will look before we start making it move.
-We write a short description for each frame that explains how it will move, alongside the relevant line of the script.

 Depending on the project, we might create a sketch storyboard first.
 These line drawings show the type of shots and our initial ideas before we get down to fully designing each frame.